Psychological Science Agenda

 The future of psychological science lies in connecting to other disciplines and communities.

-By M. Lynne Cooper, PhD and Kenneth J. Sher, PhD
+By M. Lynne Cooper and Kenneth J. Sher, PhD

 Government Relations Update

 - Plan for National Institute on Substance Use & Addictive Disorders to be released